Matir/blog/_posts/2016-02-18-hacker-summer-camp-planning-guide.md

 and have fun.
 If you're a seasoned veteran and see some suggestions I've missed, please email me or find me on twitter:
 [@matir](https://twitter.com/matir) with your suggestion and I'll add it.

+Thanks to the [@dc404](https://twitter.com/dc404) group for some of the additions and suggestions!